MaxPowah/MaxPowah/README.md

 - 👋 Hi, I’m @MaxPowah
-- 👀 I’m interested in game development and open source projects
+- 👀 I’m interested in game development and improving(in general)
 - 🌱 I’m currently learning C# and Javascript